-- Box 3 is a request for a temporary waiver of the credit counseling requirement.
-It states that you requested counseling from an approved agency, but were unable to obtain services within 5 days of the request and you are filing because of exigent circumstances.
+- Box 3 states that you requested counseling from an approved agency, but were unable to obtain services within 5 days of the request and you are filing for exigent circumstances.
 This means that unusual things happened that prevented you from getting the credit counseling before you filed the petition.
-You must describe the circumstances in detail. - Box 4 states that you are not required to receive credit counseling because of incapacity or disability (defined in 11 U.S.C. §109(h)(4)) or active military duty in a military combat zone
+You must describe the circumstances in detail. - Box 4 states that you are not required to receive credit counseling because of incapacity or disability (defined in 11 U.S.C. §109(h)(4)), or active military duty in a military combat zone.